Northwest Young Professionals Network

 This opportunity is open to NWCUA member credit union employees in Idaho, Oregon, or Washington who identify as young professionals.
 There is no formal age restriction for applicants.
 Under a partnership with the Emerging Credit Union Leaders of Alaska, young professionals from affiliated Alaska credit unions are also eligible to apply.

-20 YP Leads will receive a complimentary registration to this year’s MAXX Annual Convention, taking place Oct.
-15 – 17 in Spokane.
+20 YP Leads will receive a complimentary registration to this year’s MAXX Annual Convention, taking place Sept 29 – Oct.
+1 in Portland.
 Travel and lodging costs will be the responsibility of the YP Leads’ credit unions, with need-based scholarships available.
 In addition to attending MAXX, YP Leads will serve as ambassadors for the Credit Union Movement over the following year, by:

 - Playing a key role in building a growing network of engaged peers by participating in pre- and post-MAXX conference calls and other opportunities to strengthen relationships and share ideas